jonthomp/WordPress-Plugin-Boilerplate/README.md

 ## Contents

-The `wp-plugin-name` directory contains the source code - a fully executable WordPress plugin.
+The `bob` directory contains the source code - a fully executable WordPress plugin.

 ## Features